geomagpy/MARTAS/README.md

 - Dallas OneWire Sensors

-and basically all I2C Sensors and others connectable to a Arduino Microcontroller board (requiring a specific serial output format in the self writte microcontroller program - appendix)
+and basically all I2C Sensors and others connectable to a Arduino Microcontroller board (requiring a specific serial output format in the self written microcontroller program - appendix)

 Note: in the folling examples we use "user" as username and "users" as group.